-It should come as no surprise that Anker, the company you probably associate with battery packs, is now one of the better manufacturer’s of audio products around.
-In the last few years the company has consistently offered great value with products like their Flare Bluetooth speaker or Liberty Air true wireless earbuds.
+It should come as no surprise that Anker, the company you probably associate with battery packs, is now one of the better budget audio brands.
+In the last few years, the company has consistently offered great value with products like their Flare Bluetooth speaker or Liberty Air true wireless earbuds.
 With the Anker Soundcore Liberty 2 Pro true wireless earbuds the company isn’t just trying to offer good value: it’s aiming to be the best.
 So how do these hold up?

-- Anyone who wants prioritizes sound.
-While there are some options for good sounding true wireless ‘buds, the list is short.
+- Anyone who prioritizes sound.
+While there are some options for good-sounding true wireless ‘buds, the list is short.
 That said, you can definitely add these to that list.

 - People who don’t want to spend too much.
-While $150 isn’t exactly cheap, it’s significantly less expensive that something like the AirPods Pro or Sony WF-1000XM3 which dominate the true wireless conversation.
+While $150 isn’t exactly cheap, it’s significantly less expensive than something like the AirPods Pro or Sony WF-1000XM3 which dominate the true wireless conversation.

 Using the Anker Soundcore Liberty 2 Pro